 This post, the second in our production scheduling series (the first being Minimizing Makespan, Explained Using Attack Helicopters), briefly describes bottlenecks in production before introducing industry-tested methods to find, mitigate, and avoid them.
 Check out The Ondema Guide to Production Scheduling for an actionable resource to add to your tool chest.
+Or sign up for a free trial of Ondema's award-winning manufacturing operations management software to help you schedule production and identify potential bottlenecks well in advance.

-Bottlenecks in production - the basics
+Bottlenecks in Production - The Basics

 In reality, wine bottles have tapered necks with openings of a smaller diameter than the "body" of the bottle.
 If an open bottle tips over, the smaller diameter opening causes the wine to spill as a lesser rate than the example above.
 The neck of the bottle reduces the flow rate of the spilled liquid - the bottleneck reduces flow.